joshuanallen/Air_Quality_Prediction/README_AB.md

 ### 2. Repository

-The sqaure roll for segment 1 was tasked with creating a repository and
+The sqaure roll for segment 1 was tasked with creating a repository and managing

-Data Manipulation:
-Python Clean-up and create databases
-Upload to AWS
-Google collab
-Create tables with SQL
-Tableau visualization
-Use R to prove hypothesis
-Create Website to display findings
-Dashboard

-# Technologies Used
-## Data Cleaning and Analysis
+### 3. Data Cleaning and Analysis

 Data Source: https://data.ca.gov/dataset/calenviroscreen-3-0-results/resource/89b3f4e9-0bf8-4690-8c6f-715a717f3fae

-* Pandas will be used to clean the data and perform an exploratory analysis.
+* Python will be used to clean the data and perform an exploratory analysis.
-* Python and Jupyter Notebook for further analysis.
+* Google collab will be used for further analysis.
 * R will also be used to test our hypothesis.

 ## Database Storage

-XXX is the database we intend to use, and we will integrate XXX to display the data.
+We intend to use the relational database system, PostgreSQL and pgAdmin to display the data.

 ## Machine Learning

 ## Dashboard

+Tableau will be used to create an interactive dashboard and JavaScript will be used to create a website to display our findings.

+Google collab
+Create tables with SQL

 X